Travel Clinic

 How you get tetanus

 Tetanus bacteria can survive for a long time outside the body, and are commonly found in soil and the manure of animals such as horses and cows.
 If the bacteria enter the body through a wound, they can quickly multiply and release a toxin that affects the nerves, causing symptoms such as muscle stiffness and spasms.
-The bacteria can get into your body through: Tetanus can't be spread from person to person.
+The bacteria can get into your body through:- cuts and scrapes

 Symptoms of tetanus